Omaha Public Library branches: Florence Branch

 The Florence Branch is the Florence branch of the Omaha Public Library system.
 The library was established in 1923 and was originally located in the Florence Building.
 In 1935, the library was split into two different branches, moving the library out of the Florence Building and into two community grocery stores.
 This was an unpopular move, sparking major protests, and the library was eventually moved back.
 The library's current location opened in 1976 at the Florence Library-Recreation Center.
 In 2009, when faced with a budget crisis, Omaha Public Library attempted to close Florence.
 However, two anonymous donors donation of $200,000, combined with the City's donation of $100,000, allowed for the library to stay open.
 In 2010, the library underwent a remodeling project which renovated and expanded the library.
 The library re-opened in December 2010.

 W. Clarke Swanson Branch

 The W. Clarke Swanson Branch is the Central Omaha branch of the Omaha Public Library system.
 The library was established in 1966 and was named for former C.A.
 Swanson & Sons Food Company owner W. Clarke Swanson.

 Saddlebrook Branch

 The Saddlebrook Branch is the Saddlebrook branch of the Omaha Public Library system.
 The library was announced in 2005 as a joint plan between Omaha Public Schools, the City of Omaha, and Omaha Public Library to make an elementary school that includes a public library and community center.
 The library officially opened in 2009.
+Grant money from the State of Nebraska was used to incorporate a green roof, weather stations, and a bioswale providing research for sustainable design in this unique facility designed by BCDM Architects.